 According to the U.S. Bureau of Labor Statistics, prices for tenants' and household insurance were 5.93% higher in 2018 versus 2014 (a $1.19 difference in value).

-Between 2014 and 2017: Tenants' and household insurance experienced an average inflation rate of 1.45% per year.
+Between 2014 and 2018: Tenants' and household insurance experienced an average inflation rate of 1.45% per year.
 In other words, tenants' and household insurance costing $20 in the year 2014 would cost $21.19 in 2018 for an equivalent purchase.
-Compared to the overall inflation rate of 1.43% during this same period, inflation for tenants' and household insurance was similar.
+Compared to the overall inflation rate of 1.43% during this same period, inflation for tenants' and household insurance was higher.

-In the year 2014: Pricing changed by 4.80%, significantly above the average yearly change for tenants' and household insurance during the 2014-2017 time period.
-Compared to inflation for all items in 2014 (1.62%), price inflation for tenants' and household insurance was much higher.
+In the year 2014: Pricing changed by 4.80%, which is significantly above the average yearly change for tenants' and household insurance during the 2014-2018 time period.
+Compared to inflation for all items in 2014 (1.62%), inflation for tenants' and household insurance was much higher.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Tenants' and household insurance:

 Below are calculations of equivalent buying power for Tenants' and household insurance, over time, for $20 beginning in 2014.
 Each of the amounts below is equivalent in terms of what it could buy at the time: